Maybulb/Nimble/README.md

 - [x] Add Random Placeholder Query Suggestions
 - [x] Add search button
 - [x] Clean up request
-- [ ] Add content-dynamic window support
+- [ ] Add content-dynamic window support :balloon: In Progress
 - [x] Improve file structure/skeleton
-- [ ] Right click on the icon -> Preferences and Exit
+- [ ] Right click on the icon -> Preferences and Exit :balloon: In Progress
 - [ ] Change initial position of where Nimble loads (the x and y values)
 - [ ] Add math.js support
   - [ ] Allow option for query to be processed with W|A if it's first processed with math.js
 - [ ] Add error messages
 - [ ] Graphing?
-- [ ] Loading indicator
+- [ ] Loading indicator :balloon: In Progress
 - [ ] Always offer a link to the Wolfram|Alpha page at the bottom
 - [ ] Un-round the top border